 Children who have had difficult and traumatic starts in life may struggle to express their emotions, and this may manifest itself as indifference towards animals as a ‘pecking order’ develops.
 Through Fostering Compassion we hope to play a part in helping to reverse this negative cycle by opening these vulnerable children up to the world of animals and nature through fun days out, activities and workshops.
 These all provide different and varied experiences that help to develop the child’s emotional literacy and resilience, helping them to find new and healthier ways to express their emotions.
 The children attend our activities with their caregivers, so they are enjoying the activities as a family.

 What is meant by ‘looked after’ children?

 Generally, children in care continue to have poorer outcomes than the wider population – particularly in relation to health, educational achievement, homelessness and mental health – with a high rate of teenage pregnancies, smoking and substance misuse, mental health problems, school drop-out rate with poor educational attainment, and criminality.*

-Sources: http://www.rcpch.ac.uk/LAC and NSPCC.
+*Sources: RCPCH and NSPCC.

 Due to the fact that the children benefiting from the Fostering Compassion project are all vulnerable and at risk children, models have been used for all photos on this site and all names have been changed.